 As homesteaders, we are constantly busy, aren’t we?
 There is so much to do on our properties that needs attention, and all of it seems to be RIGHT NOW.
 Despite the fact that we have plenty of food at our fingertips from growing food in our gardens, chicken coops, and perhaps even our livestock, the one thing our homesteads can’t really give us back is time.
-Let me show you how drying beans in a dehydrator can redeem some of your time, and provide quick nutrition at meal time!
+Let me show you how dehydrated beans can redeem some of your time, and provide quick nutrition at meal time!

-Dehydrated Food as Convenience Food
+Dehydrated Beans as Convenience Food

 So dehydrating doesn’t seem like it would be a convenient thing to do at all, does it?
 The truth is, there are extra steps to preparing food for dehydrating, and honestly, it does take some thought and planning to have the right foods on the shelf if you’d like to make convenience foods from them.